mothgears/medulla/README.md

 - `dashboardPassword: null`
 Password for dashboard, if set, use: `http://yoursite/dashboard?password=yourpass`

+- `includeSettings: true`
+if set true, plugin client code by default will be included to all routes

 #### App main module (entry point)
 Create the main module of your app (e.g. myApp.js) and set access rules for files on server use `publicAccess` list:
 ```es6